MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/diagnostics/diagnostic-al149.md

 # Compiler Error AL149
 There is an 'ELSE' statement without an 'IF' in property {0}.

+An 'ELSE' statement must be preceeded by an 'IF'.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)
 ## See Also